Matching Drivers to Riders: A Two-stage Robust Approach: Two-Stage Robust Matching Problem (TSRM)

 \begin{claim} $ALG_2 \leq 3 OPT_2$. \end{claim}

-\begin{proof} We use the notation $M(A,B)$ to refer to the total weight of the minimum weight perfect matching between a set of drivers $A$ and a set of riders $B$.
-If the scenario $S$ that was picked by the algorithm is realized, then in this case we know that its second stage cost is less than $OPT_2$.
+\proof{\textit{Proof.}} We use the notation $M(A,B)$ to refer to the total weight of the minimum weight perfect matching between a set of drivers $A$ and a set of riders $B$.
+If the scenario $S$ that was picked by the algorithm is realized, then in this case we know that its second-stage cost is at most $OPT_2$.
 Now, suppose a different scenario $S' \neq S$ is realized.
 Let $D_2^*$ be the set of $k$ drivers that the optimal solution saves for the second stage.
-We use the triangular inequality to establish that :
+We use the triangle inequality to establish that :